OliverCadman/dept_ci_ms4/README.md

     Should the user like to de-select a date, they may click the date again, which will remove the date from the collection to be submitted, and return the colour of the date to a white colour.

     If the user wants to make a change after submitting the form, all dates they have already selected will be presented as initial data on the calendar.

+##### Breadcrumbs

+Considering that the form is split into three pages, it was deemed necessary to provide breadcrumb navigation so that the user can feel some progression in what might feel like a long, drawn-out process, and provide a feeling that they are working towards a goal.

+Upon submission of each form, the breadcrumbs animate, and are filled with a green colour to indicate to the user that they have just completed a form section.
+On large screens, the breadcrumbs are presented as text.
+When collapsing to small screens, the text content is replaced with FontAwesome icons, to visually represent the purpose of each form page.

+##### Skip Step/Go Back Buttons

+Users have the option to skip a step, or return to a previous form page at their will.
+If the user chooses to skip a step instead of submitting a form, the breadcrumbs will not animate and fill with colour.

+#### Dashboard